‘Suits’ Star Meghan Markle And Prince Harry’s Christmas Wedding Not Confirmed

 The gossip buster site Gossip Cop has reported that there was no truth in Life & Style‘s report.
 An unnamed source told the site that the wedding reports “aren’t true, like most of what is written” about Meghan Markle and Prince Harry.

 Meanwhile, the Daily Mail is reporting that Prince Harry and Meghan Markle intend to take their relationship to the next level.
 They are planning to move in together and make an apartment in Kensington Palace their new address.
-The apartment is being renovated, and Prince is taking a “very close” interest in the work that is taking place.
+The apartment is being renovated, and the prince is taking a “very close” interest in the work that is taking place.

 The report quoted a source as saying that the royal seemed to be in a real hurry to move in with Meghan Markle.

-A Palace spokesperson, however, has refused to comment on the new apartment, saying that it was a “private matter,” according to the report.
+A palace spokesperson, however, has refused to comment on the new apartment, saying that it was a “private matter,” according to the report.

-It does not look like Meghan Markle would be moving in soon, as the American actress is going to begin filming Suits Season 7 in April.
+It does not look like Meghan Markle will be moving in soon, as the American actress is going to begin filming Suits Season 7 in April.
 On the long-running legal series, she plays Rachel Zane, who is one of the central characters and the love interest of the male protagonist.
 There are speculations that she might quit the series midway, but for now, she is returning to Toronto, Canada, where the filming of Suits takes place, soon.

-A friend told the Sun that Meghan Markle and Prince Harry were trying to spend as much time together as possible as the former would be busy filming the series through spring and summer.
+A friend told The Sun that Meghan Markle and Prince Harry were trying to spend as much time together as possible as the former would be busy filming the series through spring and summer.

-Meghan Markle and Prince Harry began dating in summer of last year.
+Meghan Markle and Prince Harry began dating in the summer of last year.

 [Featured Image by Robin Marchant/Getty Images]